akrajbhar-dev/Git-and-GitHub-Tutorial/tutorial.md

 	**code is command to open VS Code, And code \<file\> will create 'file' if not existed and open up the 'file' with VS Code.**
 	**Git open up code editor, When you did not type message while committing and when solving conflicts.**
 13. `git branch`:- This command displays the current branch where we are working on.
+14. `git branch 'Branch Name'`:- This command creates a new branch with the given name.
+15. `git switch 'Branch Name'`:- This command will take the user from current branch to the branch you typed.
+16. `git switch -c <branch name>`:- This command will both create and switch to new branch.
+	If branch already exists, Above command will only switch to it.
+17. `git checkout <Branch Name>`:- This command will also switch to given branch.
+But this command has multi-purpose like restore etc.
+18. `git merge <branch name>`:- This command will merge the \<branch name\> commits(changes) to the current branch.
 # Terminologies
 1. Repositories :- Same meaning as folder or directory, Specifically where we store our code.
 2. Git Repositories :- A repo which have .git(files/folders starting with . are hidden) folder inside it, is called a Git Repositories.